 From early November to mid-December, removing leaves from streets is critical: Leaves clog storm drains, flood intersections and make streets slippery.

 In Portland, the Leaf Day Districts and Schedule show residents where the highest concentration of mature street trees and leaves are located.
 The service covers 52 districts which is about one third of the city.
 These streets require more equipment and crew-power to clean and maintain.

-Don’t forget: There are roll cart weight limits, especially with heavy pumpkins and wet leaves.
+And be careful not to overload your cart with heavy pumpkins and wet leaves.
 The 60-gallon green compost roll carts have a 135-pound limit.